Rp113h/Student-Management-System-Using-Java-Full-Stack/README.md

 # Student-Management-System-Using-Java-Full-Stack
 Thanks to Kodnest's Java Internship programme.
 I gained konwledge in Java programming, which explored the language's fundamental ideas and real-world full stack development applications.
 The application helps in creating, updation, reading and deletion of students data (CRUD operations).
-I thank my trainers to guiding us built such a wonderful project.
+I thank my trainers in guiding me built such a wonderful, interactive and responsive project.

 ## What I learnt?
 1. Java Programming Basics